jdsandifer/blog/ideas/component-vs-element.md

 ```
 This is definitely a function, but is it an HOC?
 Let's do a quick check to see if what it returns is a React component using our four rules for React components:
 Is it a function?
 Yep!
 Does it return a React element?
 Yep.
-(Note: 'AComponent' is a React component, but <AComponent … /> is a React element.)
+(Note: `AComponent` is a React component, but `<AComponent … />` is a React element.)
-If it accepts parameters, is it one parameter called 'props'?
+If it accepts parameters, is it one parameter called `props`?
 Yep.
 Does it act like a pure function with regard to its props?
 It does indeed.

 Success!
 Since this function returns a component, it’s a higher order component.
-As you can see, it appears to be adding data to the props of 'AComponent'.
+As you can see, it appears to be adding data to the props of `AComponent`.
 This is one of the common ways HOC’s are used.

 ## Don’t Forget Context
 If you’re like me, you might already have realized that you’ve used one of these words incorrectly in a discussion about React.
 Especially when it comes to elements and components, the words are also used in more general ways so it’s easy to confuse them.
 That’s why it’s important to clarify the context for how you’re using these words.
 Usually, simply adding ‘React’ in front of ‘element’ or ‘component’ can help everyone follow you.